Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 This generally happens due to an issue with the console, and resetting it should do the trick.
 But, before you do that, try connecting another headset to verify if the problem actually lies with the console settings or if it’s the headset to be blamed.

 Also, make sure to check that the headset is properly connected since in that case too, the mic monitoring option is greyed out.

 That’s all there’s to mic monitoring on Xbox One, and the various issues along with the most effective solutions for each.
 By the time you reach this part of the guide, you are well versed with the feature and can start using it on your Xbox One.

-Also, find out what to do if the Xbox One headset mic is not working but you can hear sounds since it’s a tricky issue.
+This feature can help you if your Xbox mic is quiet, so don’t hesitate to give it a try.
+Also, find out what to do if the Xbox One headset mic is not working but you can hear sounds.